 Although serious cracking issues may not occur in as-welded materials, thermal aging may change the local microstructure and residual stress, affecting the cracking resistance or strength.
 There is not sufficient study on the effect of thermally aging on stress corrosion cracking.
-In particular, among weld joints, the fusion boundary (FB) region is expected to be the most susceptible to thermal aging effects owing to the chemical gradient formed during welding.
+Among weld joints, the fusion boundary (FB) region is expected to be the most susceptible to thermal aging effects owing to the chemical gradient formed during welding.

-Therefore, in order to investigate the resistance on stress corrosion cracking in FB region in as-welded and aged DMWs used in operating power plant systems, corrosion behavior and mechanical property were evaluated by exploiting electrochemical experiments and nano-indentation.
-And, crack initiation test for evaluating stress corrosion cracking resistance is in progress.
+Therefore, to investigate the resistance on stress corrosion cracking in FB region in as-welded and aged DMWs used in operating power plant systems, corrosion behavior and mechanical property were evaluated by exploiting electrochemical experiments and nano-indentation.
+Additionally, crack growth rate measurement for evaluating stress corrosion cracking resistance was performed with crevice bent beam test method.